 F +49 (89) 55 96 85 090

-He is a member of the Biotechnology Committee of the Bar of German Patent Attorneys, the current president of the German Chapter and the past president of the Life Sciences Committee of UNION-IP, and a past president of the Life Sciences Committee of the Licensing Executive Society International (LESI).
-Furthermore, he is a member of the Institute of Professional Representatives before the European Patent Office (epi), the (German) Society for Biochemistry and Molecular Biology (GBM), the German Association for the Protection of Intellectual Property (GRUR), the Association of Intellectual Property Experts (VPP), and the Bundesverband Deutscher Patentanwälte.
+He is a member of the Biotechnology Committee of the Bar of German Patent Attorneys, the past president of the Life Sciences Committee of UNION-IP, and a past president of the Life Sciences Committee of the Licensing Executive Society International (LESI).
+Furthermore, he is a member of the Institute of Professional Representatives before the European Patent Office (epi), the (German) Society for Biochemistry and Molecular Biology (GBM), the German Association for the Protection of Intellectual Property (GRUR), and the Association of Intellectual Property Experts (VPP).